-We broke this article down by region and skiing opportunities and ski resorts in those regions.
-At the bottom of this guide you will find all sorts of tips and things to know about skiing in Switzerland.
+We broke this article down by region, skiing opportunities, and ski resorts in those regions.
+At the bottom of this guide, you will find all sorts of tips and things to know about skiing in Switzerland.
 So let’s get into it!

 Table of Contents

-The Best Ski Resorts in Switzerland by Region
+Skiing in Switzerland – Best Ski Resorts in Switzerland

 We clicked into our ski bindings and checked out the best ski resorts in Switzerland to enjoy some powdery fun.
 Due to its many mountains, Switzerland offers plenty of skiing in all parts of the country – some of them even year-round.